 Action Point: Keep your leaders front of mind

-When your frontline workers are in the field, they are much more likely to feel a disconnect from head office and the management team.
+When your hybrid workers are working remotely, they are much more likely to feel a disconnect from head office and the management team.
 Ensure your leaders remain front of mind with regular communications, video messages and updates.
-An employee app will keep your front workers feeling connected by giving them that vital link to the office, wherever they may be.
+An employee app will keep your hybrid workers feeling connected by giving them that vital link to the office, wherever they may be.